LibrariesHacked/data-treaders/introduction-to-data/exercise-working-with-data.md

 Task
 ----

-We will be use another example dataset to play with data using spreadsheets.
+We will use another example dataset to play with data using spreadsheets.

 - **Newcastle library usage**, released by Newcastle libraries.
 The file we're using is a combination of issues, visits, and enquiries by month, for each library, from 2008.
 [Download this dataset](https://raw.githubusercontent.com/LibrariesHacked/data-treaders/master/introduction-to-data/newcastle_usage.csv)